 Lori Pambak Geological museum here is a key attraction and one of the most important cultural centers of Armenia.

-Vanadzor botanical garden at the southwest of the city is one of the five botanical gardens in the country of Armenia and is worth a visit.
+Vanadzor botanical garden in the southwest of the city is one of the five botanical gardens in the country of Armenia and is worth a visit.

 Situated about 50km away from Yerevan on the southern slopes of Mount Aragats, this medieval fortress dates back to the 7th century when the Armenian prince Kamsarakan started its construction.